Introduction: Why accessibility is crucial

 Legal requirements by organisation type

-For companies with ≥10 employees or ≥EUR 2 million in turnover, the grace period ends on 28 June 2025.
+For companies with 10 or more employees or turnover of at least EUR 2 million, the grace period ends on 28 June 2025.
 Around 70,000 companies in Austria are affected.

 Enforcement and consequences